isso-comments/isso/docs/docs/configuration/server.rst

     format = plain
     title_admin = {title}
     title_user = Re: New comment posted on {title}
     template =

 language
 	specify the language of the mail format by its `ISO 639-1<https://en.wikipedia.org/wiki/ISO_639-1>`_ (two letter) code, default to `en`.
 The "Anonymous" will be translated in the language you set.
 If you use the default template, the template will also be translated into the language (Note that the default templates supported to be translated using the option now includes: `en`, `de`, `fr`, `ja`, `zh`, `zh-CN`, `zh-TW`.
 You are welcome to contribute by adding the translated `comment_lang.plain` and `comment_lang.html` to `isso/templates`.
 The default `comment.plain` and `comment.html` in that directory are what should be translated)

 format
 	specify mail format to use, available options: plain, html, multipart.
 	Default: plain

 title_admin
-	specify the title format of the notification email sent to the admin, default to `{title}`, in which `{title}` is the title of the thread.
+	specify the title format of the notification email sent to the admin.
+  Default: `{title}`
   Available variables:
-	`{title}`, `{replier}`
+  `{title}`: The name of the isso thread.
+  `{replier}`: The author name of the comment.
+If the author didn't fill in the Name blank, it will fallback to "Anonymous" or something else according to the language you set to in the `language` option above.

 title_user
-	specify the title format of the notification email sent to the subscribed commenter, default to `Re: New comment posted on {title}`, in which `{title}` is the title of the thread.
-Available variables: `{title}`, `{receiver}`, `{replier}`
+	specify the title format of the notification email sent to the subscribed commenter.
+  Default: `Re: New comment posted on {title}` Available variables:
+  `{title}`: The name of the isso thread.
+  `{replier}`: The author name of the comment.
+If the author didn't fill in the `Name` blank, it will fallback to "Anonymous" or something else according to the language you set to in the `language` option above.
+  `{receiver}`: The author whose comment is replied to in this situation.
+If the author didn't fill in the `Name` blank, it will fallback to "Anonymous" or something else according to the language you set to in the `language` option above.

 template
 	specify the path to your customized html template of comment yourself, in jinja2 format.
 Default: For users who set `format = plain`, see `isso/isso/templates/comment.plain` (or
 	`isso/isso/templates/comment_<iso639-1-code>.plain` for other languages);
 	For users who set `format = html`, see `isso/isso/templates/comment.html` (or
 	`isso/isso/templates/comment_<iso639-1-code>.html` for other languages);
 	For users who set `format = multipart`, see `isso/isso/templates/comment.html` and `isso/isso/templates/comment.plain`
 	(or `isso/isso/templates/comment_<iso639-1-code>.html` and
 	`isso/isso/templates/comment_<iso639-1-code>.plain` for other languages).
 	Customized path: For users who set `format = plain` or `format = html`, it's also possible to set the option to the absolute path of a directory or a single template.
 When the option is set to the absolute path of a directory, it'll check if `admin.html` and `user.html` (`admin.plain` and `user.plain` for plain text users) in that directory are available to be used for the format of the mail intended to be sent to admin and user, individually.
 	For users who set `format = multipart`, just set it to the absolute path to a directory. it'll check if `admin.html`, `user.html` (For html part, the former is used for the format of the mail sent to admin, the latter for the format of the mail sent to user), `admin.plain` and `user.plain` (For plain text part, the former is used for the format of the mail sent to admin, the latter for the format of the mail sent to user) in that directory are available.
 I don't recommend it though it's possible to set it to the absolute path to a single template and get it working, see `isso/isso/templates/comment.plain` for some details on this.
 	The log will tell you what happened when any error occurs.
 	You can also refer to the `original pull request<https://github.com/posativ/isso/pull/518#issue-241452322>` for details.

 Guard